PedroDBFlores/moby-docker-an-introduction/5-justify-my-argument.md

 Take also note that the ARGs provided during build time can be inspected by `docker history`, so **NEVER** provide secrets via arguments.

+Let's add below the `FROM` command the following code on the Dockerfile on the `a-deno-server` folder.

 ````dockerfile
 ARG TEAM=team-budgie
 LABEL CONTRIBUTERS=${TEAM}